PedroF20/traceMySteps-backend/README.md

 <s>3) Parsing and batch load of multiple GPX files into DB.</s>

-4) Complete `app.py` with the front-end required resources/routes and queries, having in mind the JSON formats needed on the frontend.
+<s>4) Complete `app.py` with the front-end required resources/routes and queries, having in mind the JSON formats needed on the frontend.</s>

 ### Minor bugs: